Estudillo22/SAP-tracker/Modules/README.md

-# A brief explanation of how to use the functions of each module
+# A brief explanation of modules

 ## Autubbox module
 This module is designed to obtain an area of interest for the tracker.